Boyle-Lab/HaplotagLR/README.md

 ```

 HaplotagLR currently only offers haplotag mode, but may support more operations in future releases.

+### Haplotag Mode
-1) Haplotag mode: Haplotags individual long reads based on phased variants in a VCF file.
-Essentially
-   the reverse operation of read-based phasing.
+Tool for haplotagging individual long reads.
+Haplotags long reads based on phased variants in a VCF file, performing essentially the reverse operation of read-based phasing.

-### Tagging Mode
-Tool for haplotagging individual long reads using phased haplotypes.

 ```
 usage: HaplotagLR haplotag [-h] -v <VCF_FILE> -i <SAM/BAM/FASTQ>